-Already done Buckingham Palace and Trafalgar Square, or do you just fancy something that reveals London away from the picture-postcard scenery?
-Here’s our pick of the quirky, the weird, the cool and the countrified; interesting places that will get you exploring other corners of London before you know it.
+Forget Buckingham Palace and Trafalgar Square, or any other major London attractions for that matter.
+Step aside from the picture-postcard scenery and check out our pick of the quirky, the weird, the cool and the countrified.
+Basically interesting places that will get you exploring other corners of London before you know it.

 20 alternative attractions in London

-Just a couple of blocks north of Selfridges and Oxford Street, this grand old townhouse is full of treasures from the days when the super rich really did know how to shop.
+A short stroll north of Selfridges and Oxford Street will land you at this grand old townhouse full of treasures from the days when the super rich really did know how to shop.
 Ceramics, furniture, armoury and artworks (including Frans Hals’ ‘The Laughing Cavalier’) can be seen in its 25 galleries, all for free.
 The airy restaurant is wonderful, too.

 Good for: An arty family day out or when you want a classy escape from West End bustle.

-Yes, there’s the Eye at Waterloo and The Shard overlooking the City, but Emirates Air Line offers a sky-high view of London for a whole other perspective – from the east.
+If you're after a unique view across the city but don't to join the crowds at the London Eye or The Shard, then step aboard Emirates Air Line.
+This bad boy offers a sky-high view of London from a different perspective – the east.
 Plus it’s a lot cheaper!
 A single or return trip is less than a tenner, linking North Greenwich (near The O2) to Royal Victoria on the north bank.
 Take your bike on board and make an onward foray up to Olympic Park.

 Good for: A London tour on a budget for kids and when you’ve got guests who are new in town.

-Although Lord’s cricket ground has its flashy modern parts, it is a seriously esteemed institution and its museum is actually one of the oldest sports museums in the world (opened by the Duke of Edinburgh in 1953).
+This esteemed institution has its flashy modern bits, but Lord’s cricket ground is home to one of the oldest sports museums in the world (opened by the Duke of Edinburgh in 1953).
 You have to book a tour of the ground to get into the museum, but it’s worth it if you’re a cricket devotee because among the artefacts is the precious, fragile, original Ashes urn.

 Good for: People who can recite Wisden and anyone who fancies a timeless and quintessentially English day out.

-Love tennis but can’t make it to Wimbledon fortnight?
+If you don't want to fight thousands of other fans for tickets to the Wimbledon Championships, take a much more chilled trip to the grounds.
 The Wimbledon Lawn Tennis Museum and Tour lets you indulge in the court drama all year round.
 Located at the All England Lawn Tennis and Croquet Club (to give the place its full name), the Museum gives you the chance to see trophies, trace the history of the game and the Championships, see artefacts and get a feel for the pre-match pressure the players are under through interactive and digital displays.

 Good for: Families and sporty geeks.

-Design devotees and those with an eye for serious style over royal bling should take a trip to south-east London to see this truly elegant stately home.
+Those with an eye for style over royal substance should venture to southeast London to see this truly elegant stately home.
 You can still see much of the beautiful old medieval palace here, but the main focus is on the stunning 1930s art deco work that was commissioned by the art-loving millionaires Stephen and Virginia Courtauld.
 The interiors were done to the highest standards of the era, resulting in a time capsule of sheer deco chic.

 Good for: Fashionistas who crave a history fix.